chenwei0129/AES_128_Circuit_Design/README.md

-# AES Circuit Design
+# AES-128 Circuit Design

-## Using AES algorithm to encrypt/decrypt the message.
+## Using AES-128 algorithm to encrypt/decrypt the message.

 ## THere are three versions of the circuit, the functions are the same, just difference from their architecture.